Updated: Jun 14

 Some trilobites are extremely rarely found complete or with all the spines in place, perfectly symmetric and natural.
 For example Scabrella, or Burmeisterella (known as Elvis bug) is probably one of the best known fakes, there are probably less as 5 real and complete all natural examples known.
 Like all alleged Elvis Presley sightings since his death, almost all Burmeisterella trilobites are fakes or composited from different parts.
 Some other trilobite species are also only known and described from fragmentary remains.
 Terataspis grandis i.e., one of the bugs never found complete.
-These are the extremely rare examples, but in the commercial world some more common (although still rarely found in good complete preservation) spiny trilobite species often appear in top quality, finest state of preservation...
+These are the extremely rare examples, but in the commercial world some more common (although still rarely found in good complete preservation) spiny trilobite species often appear described as top quality, finest state of preservation...

 Perfection is rare!

-It's a mystery how so many of the fragile spiny trilobite species like Boedaspis ensifer or Walliserops trifurcatus or Andegavia and other (not only from Morocco - when it comes to very expensive specimens - Moroccan trilobites are in minority) are available for collectors commercially - in perfect preserved finest state condition, with no damage to the fragile spines, no bite marks...
+It's a mystery how so many of the fragile spiny trilobite species like Boedaspis ensifer or Walliserops trifurcatus or Andegavia and other (not only from Morocco - when it comes to very expensive specimens Moroccan trilobites are in minority) are available for collectors commercially - in "perfect preserved finest state condition", with no damage to the fragile spines, no bite marks...
 And often prepared flying...

 Where are all the partial, broken and molted specimens?
 Restored?
 Or material that goes in preparation preselected?